biesiad/biesiad.github.io/_posts/2015-06-07-serial-connection-with-dccduino.md

 ---

 Recently I bought a few cheap Arduino clones from Amazon.
-They are supposed to be compatible with Arduino platform and virtualy be able to replace corresponding Arduino board.
+They are supposed to be compatible with Arduino platform and virtualy be able to replace corresponding Arduino boards.
 I connected it to with computer via USB cable and opened Arduino IDE.
 Unfortunately no additional serial port showed up in my IDE.
 Turns out DCCduino devices use different USB/Serial port converter.

 ![Avaliable serial ports](/images/dccduino-nano-under.jpg)

 Instead of FTDI chip I found a CH34OG on on the bottom of my Arduino clone.
-Google search took me instantly a stack exchange [thread](http://arduino.stackexchange.com/questions/3700/rename-device-name-ch340-usb-to-serial-mac-os).
-I found there a link to the driver and some help on how to install it.
+Google search took me to a stack exchange [thread](http://arduino.stackexchange.com/questions/3700/rename-device-name-ch340-usb-to-serial-mac-os).
+There I found a link to the driver and some help on how to install it.

 Driver page: [http://www.wch.cn/download/CH341SER_MAC_ZIP.html](http://www.wch.cn/download/CH341SER_MAC_ZIP.html)